What is ALS (amyotrophic lateral sclerosis)?

 The course of amyotrophic lateral sclerosis can vary greatly from individual to individual.
 The initial symptoms depend on which motor neurons are damaged first.
 Accordingly, there are three courses of ALS:

-• Spinal progression form of ALS: It is the most common progression form with a share of about 70 percent.
+- Spinal progression form of ALS: It is the most common progression form with a share of about 70 percent.
 Due to damage to motor neurons in the spinal cord, the first symptoms here are muscle weakness, muscle atrophy and fine muscle twitches (“fasciculations”) in the extremities.
-Damage to motor neurons in the brain can result in Spasticity and increased reflexes and it can also come to Muscle cramps In some affected individuals, ALS begins in one hand (e.g., with increasing clumsiness when writing), then spreads to the other hand and eventually to the arms and legs.
+Damage to motor neurons in the brain can lead to spasticity and increased reflexes, and muscle cramps can also occur.
+In some people, ALS begins in one hand (e.g. with increasing clumsiness when writing), then spreads to the other hand and finally to the arms and legs.
 In other sufferers, the upper arms and shoulders are affected first, or the disease begins with muscle weakness in the lower leg and foot (e.g., with gait instability).

 Amyotrophic lateral sclerosis - diagnosis with us